The Documentary History Project for Youth

 Thank you for your interest - the application is now closed.

-The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, The Independence Public Media Foundation, Philadelphia Cultural Fund-Youth Arts Enrichment, Lincoln Financial Foundation, Comcast NBCUniversal Foundation, The Best Buy Foundation, Rosenlund Family Foundation, Hamilton Family Charitable Trust, Independence Foundation, Christopher Ludwick Foundation, and Christian R. and Mary F. Lindback Foundation.
+The Documentary History Project for Youth is made possible by support from the National Endowment for the Arts, The Independence Public Media Foundation, Philadelphia Cultural Fund-Youth Arts Enrichment, Lincoln Financial Foundation, Comcast NBCUniversal Foundation, The Best Buy Foundation, Rosenlund Family Foundation, Hamilton Family Charitable Trust, Independence Foundation, Stockton Rush Bartol Fundation and Christopher Ludwick Foundation.

 Move to the Beat produced by Kyle Ramberan & Eric Segal through Scribe's Documentary History Project for Youth 2017